CHH/commander/README.md

     echo cmd::ifconfig();

 To call commands with dashes in their name, just substitute the dashes with underscores when calling the method.
-To call `apt-get` command you would then call the `apt_get` method.
+To call `apt-get` you would call the `apt_get` method.
 Commander looks first for `apt_get` and then when it does not find this command, then it looks again with the underscores replaced by dashes.